AlttiRi/vue-gh-pages-deploy-config/README.md

 ## blank.yml

-The example config file for Github Actions for automatic building and deploying a site to Github Pages.
+The example config file for GitHub Actions for automatic building and deploying a site to Github Pages.

 **The required file location: `.github/workflows/blank.yml`.**